Aantrreksh/sql-query/sqlref/sql_reference.md

 You can use the Db result clause to specify that you want query results to be stored as a relational database table in {{site.data.keyword.Bluemix_notm}}.
 Currently, {{site.data.keyword.Db2_on_Cloud_long}} is the only supported target database.

 Storing query results in a database creates a new table with the columns that are determined by the query result.
-When you write to Db2, the following type-mapping rules apply:
+When you write to Db2, the following type-mapping rules apply.

 - String types are mapped to VARCHAR(32000) columns.
 - Struct types are not mapped and must be flattened first.
 See the `FLATTEN` [table transformation function](#tableTransformer).
 - Arrays, time series, and spatial data types are not mapped and must be converted with appropriate SQL functions.

 The table name and optional schema are specified as part of the target URI. **Important**: If a table with the name that is indicated exists in the target database, that table is dropped before the query executes and all existing data is deleted.

 Use the `PARALLELISM x` clause to specify that multiple parallel database connections are to be opened to write out the result.
 Depending on the size of your result and the network connectivity of your target database service, this clause can reduce the query processing time significantly.

 <object alt="syntax diagram for a Db2 result clause"  data="./diagrams/dbResultClause-b5a8751f8d30d63ace5ec06957952c65.svg" ></object>